elemaudio/website/src/pages/docs/reference/tapOut.md

 sidebar_label: el.tapOut
 ---

-# el.tapOut([props], xn)
+# el.tapOut(props, xn)

-The tapOut node pairs with the tapIn node to provide special case behavior for implementing feedback around arbitrary parts of your signal graph.
+The tapOut node pairs with the [tapIn node](./tapIn.md) to provide special case behavior for implementing feedback around arbitrary parts of your signal graph.
 A tapOut node is identified by name, and its signal can be fed back into any part of your signal graph using a tapIn node by the same name.